-U.S. charges Assange after London arrest ends seven years holed up in Ecuador embassy
+U.S. charges Assange after London arrest ends seven years in Ecuador embassy

 Assange gave a thumbs up in handcuffs as he was taken from a police station to a London court, where he pronounced himself not guilty of failing to surrender in 2012.
 District judge Michael Snow called Assange a “narcissist” and convicted him of skipping bail.
 Sentencing will be at a later date.

 Police said they arrested Assange, 47, after being invited into the embassy following the Ecuadorean government’s withdrawal of asylum.
+He took refuge there in 2012 to avoid extradition to Sweden over a sexual assault investigation that was later dropped.

-Assange was carried out of the building carrying a copy of Gore Vidal’s “History of The National Security State”, which he continued reading in court.
+Assange was carried out of the building - located behind the luxury department store Harrods - carrying a copy of Gore Vidal’s “History of The National Security State”, which he continued reading in court.

 In Washington, the U.S. Justice Department said Assange was charged with conspiring with former Army intelligence analyst Chelsea Manning to gain access to a government computer as part of a 2010 leak by WikiLeaks of hundreds of thousands of U.S. military reports about the wars in Afghanistan and Iraq and American diplomatic communications.